1: DO NOT FEAR FAILURE:

 9: BE OPEN TO CHANGE, LISTEN TO IMPROVE:

-How many times do you watch a professional sportsman or woman on TV say they have changed their approach?
-It’s common and the main contributor towards their ability to stay on top.
 Just because one method has worked well does not mean that the method will work forever.
-The ability to listen and absorb information is the strongest skill with any successful athlete.
+The ability to listen and absorb information is the strongest skill of any successful athlete.

 10: RESPECT OTHERS: EVERY PRO STARTED OUT AS A BEGINNER.